 After you have received a response from the Customer Relations Manager, you may approach the Ombudsman if you are not satisfied with the response given.
 Details of how to do this are contained within the final viewpoint letter, the TPOS Consumer Guide, or online at www.tpos.co.uk.
 Please note, you must do so within twelve months of the date of the final letter.
 TPOS will not consider your complaint until our internal procedures are exhausted.

 Residential Lettings & Property Management - making a complaint

 We are a member of The Property Ombudsman Service and we aim to provide the highest standards of service to all our Residential Lettings and Property Management customers.

 In order to ensure that your interests are safeguarded, we have put into place a complaints procedure which we will follow in dealing with your complaint and which is in line with The Property Ombudsman’s Code of Practice.
 Our aim is to handle any issues or concerns as quickly as possible; in order to achieve this we will, wherever we can, try and resolve your issues at Branch level or within the Property Management Team.

-Stage 1 – Area Director or Property Management Manager in conjunction with the Lettings Branch
+Stage 1 – Area Director or Property Management Area Director

-Stage 2 - Company Final View Point – Lettings Director, Property Management Director or Customer Relations Manager or Head of Lettings or Regional
+Stage 2 - Company Final View Point – Lettings Director, Property Management Director or Customer Relations Manager

-Should the concerns raised still remain, or if you are dissatisfied with any aspect of our handling of the complaint at Stage 1, you may escalate the complaint by writing to either the Customer Relations Manager, at the below address or to the named person whose contact details will be in the final paragraph of your Stage 1 response or the Customer Relations Manager at Lettingscustomer.firstname.lastname@example.org.
+Should the concerns raised still remain, or if you are dissatisfied with any aspect of our handling of the complaint at Stage 1, you may escalate the complaint by writing to the Lettings Director or Property Management Director at the below address.
+Alternatively, email the named person whose contact details will be in the final paragraph of your Stage 1 response or the Customer Relations Manager at Lettingscustomer.firstname.lastname@example.org.

 Within 15 working days from receipt of the escalation, the findings and recommendations will set out, in writing, as a ‘final viewpoint’ on how it is believed the complaint can be resolved.